-The electrostatic potential V about a point charge in a plasma environment is where q_i is the vehicle charge level, L is the separation distance and λ_d is the plasma Debye length.26 Debye charge shielding causes the electrostatic interaction between 2 craft to be partially shielded due to the interaction with the local space plasma.
-However, at GEO the Debye lengths average about 180 meters, and range between 80 and 1000 meters,^{21,27} making the electrostatic tether concept feasible at these orbit altitudes.
-The electrostatic (Coulomb) force magnitude produced between 2 neighboring spacecraft in a space plasma environment is approximated by
+The electrostatic potential V about a point charge in a plasma environment is where q_i is the vehicle charge level, L is the separation distance and λ_d is the plasma Debye length [26].
+Debye charge shielding causes the electrostatic interaction between two craft to be partially shielded because of the interaction with the local space plasma.
+However, at GEO the Debye lengths average about 180 meters, and range between 80 and 1000 meters [21, 27], making the electrostatic tether concept feasible at these orbit altitudes.
+The electrostatic (Coulomb) force magnitude produced between two neighboring spacecraft in a space plasma environment is approximated by